E-scooters — a further twist on the winding road

 The main points arising from the report are as follows:

-If use of e-scooters is legalised, there should be no requirement for users to hold a driving licence.
+If the use of e-scooters is legalised, there should be no requirement for users to hold a driving licence.
 The rationale behind this is that such a requirement may prevent what should be a key target demographic from accessing this alternative mode of transport.
 It is envisaged that this would apply to both rental and privately owned e-scooters, consistent with other countries.
 It is perhaps surprising that the committee did not recommend some form of compulsory basic training prior to use, particularly given that some users may have little or no experience on the roads.

 There are mixed views as to whether third party insurance cover should be compulsory for e-scooters.
 The committee did not reach a definitive view on this issue but appears to be leaning towards there being no requirement for third party insurance.
 Their view is that e-scooters are more akin to bikes and e-bikes, which do not require insurance.
 There are also concerns that too many requirements on users will discourage take-up.
 However, it is recommended that the number and type of collisions occurring during rental trials are monitored in order to inform any future decision as to insurance requirements.

-It is notable that, when considering this issue, the committee appears not to have focused on the impact of the lack of insurance on the rider, in particular the potential financial implications should the rider cause an accident.
-Another factor which was not considered is the position in the event of an impecunious rider, where the lack of insurance may potentially deny a route to compensation for innocent victims.
+It is notable that, when considering this issue, the committee appears not to have focused on the impact of the lack of insurance on the rider, in particular, the potential financial implications should the rider cause an accident.
+Another factor that was not considered is the position in the event of an impecunious rider, where the lack of insurance may potentially deny a route to compensation for innocent victims.

 A further and interesting argument in the insurance debate is whether a requirement for insurance may lead to safer riding.
 This is an important consideration given the recent safety concerns reported during some of the rental trials.
 Disappointingly, instead of focussing on the valuable benefits of insurance, the committee seems to regard it as a burden that may discourage take-up.